Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Dynamic-Resolution.md

 - `DynamicResScalePolicyType.ReturnsPercentage`:  The DynamicResolutionHandler expects the `scaler` to return a screen percentage value.
 The value set will be clamped between the minimum and maximum percentage set in the HDRP Asset.
 - `DynamicResScalePolicyType.ReturnsMinMaxLerpFactor`:  The DynamicResolutionHandler expects the `scaler` to return a factor `t` that is the [0 ...
 1] range and that will be used as a lerp factor between the minimum and maximum screen percentages set in the HDRP asset.

 It is best practice to keep the screen percentage above 50%.
-However, HDRP supports values up to 5, 100.
+However, HDRP supports values from 5% to 100%, anything below or above this range gets clamped accordingly.
-Dynamic resolution cannot go above 100% of the rendering resolution.

 The example below shows how to call this function.
 In a real production environment, you would call this function depending on the performance of your application.